vsrixyz/ontology/ontology.md

-# The Road To Information Architecturez
+# The Road To Information Architecture

 ## An ontology toolkit